-I’m chuckling because the other day I received an email from somebody who had inquired into the hourly attorney fee that is charged.
-They asked if we have any student attorneys that we can provide?
-They don’t want to pay too much for an attorney, and I understand that people are sensitive to attorney fees.
+The other day I received an email from somebody inquiring into the hourly attorney fee that is charged.
+They asked if we have student attorneys that we can provide?
+They don’t want to pay too much, and I understand that people are sensitive to attorney fees.
 But there are no such things as student attorneys.
 There are experienced attorneys and inexperienced attorneys.
 They then asked how much for an inexperienced attorney?
 I had to laugh because generally, people don’t hire a doctor or other professional based on inexperience.
 Most people want an experienced professional on their side.

 Fees are also based on location.
 Some areas have a lower hourly rate than, let’s say, a metropolitan area.
-A more urban area will have more expensive hourly rate than let’s say, a rural area.
+A more urban area will have a more expensive hourly rate than, let’s say, a rural area.
 So those are things to look at.
 But don’t discount experience.
-You can have a very experienced attorney who’s charging you perhaps a bit more on an hourly basis.
-However, they’re going to be able to get that transaction or that matter done probably faster than somebody who’s got less experience and doesn’t practice in the area.
-So if you think you’re paying for a lower hourly rate, well, it may be that that inexperienced attorney takes longer to resolve the matter.
+You can have a very experienced attorney who’s charging you a bit more on an hourly basis.
+However, they’re going to be able to get that transaction done probably faster than one who’doesn’t practice in the area.
+So if you think you’re paying for a lower hourly rate, well, it may be that that some attorneys take longer to resolve the matter.